variantstudios/wisdomwaysacupuncture.com/_categories/my-approach--philosophy-and-stories.md

     blogs for a taster of my style of acupuncture practice.
 ---

-##### The first and most important step you can take is to find an acupuncturist who’s the right fit for YOU.
-We’re all very different, with varying specialties, bedside manners, and styles of practice.
+##### If you're looking for an acupuncturist, the most important step you can take is to find an acupuncturist who’s the right fit for YOU.

+##### We’re all very different, with varying specialties, bedside manners, and styles of practice.

 ##### So along with clicking the Conditions Treated tab above to see if I specialize in treating your condition, check out these blogs which help illustrate my approach to the medicine, and give you a taste of what you can expect if you start acupuncture treatment with me.